 1. Physical Requirements: The student must be capable of performing physical care of the client.
 This includes, but is not limited to, the ability to move and position patients, to perform visual inspection, to differentiate among a full spectrum of colors, to differentiate between various sound, to perform venipuncture, to administer medications, and to read a wide variety of gauges and monitors.
-The
+The student must be able to perform and maintain certification in cardiopulmonary resuscitation.
+If the student struggles with any of the functions, there is a process to determine if the student can fulfill the essential functions of the program.

-- student must be able to perform and maintain certification in cardiopulmonary resuscitation. - Communication: The student must be able to gather information relating to the client to observe and describe physical, psychological changes and recognize nonverbal communication.
-He/she must be able to communicate sensitively and efficiently with clients and their families and relate intellectually and personably with members of the health care team. - 3.
+- 2. Communication: The student must be able to gather information relating to the client to observe and describe physical, psychological changes and recognize non-verbal communication.
+They must be able to communicate sensitively and efficiently with clients and their families and relate intellectually and personably with members of the health care team. - 3.
 Intellectual Abilities: Critical thinking and problem solving are demanded of all professional nurses.
 This requires that the student possess abilities in logical thinking, measurement, calculation, reasoning, and analysis. - 4.
-Behavioral and Social Attributes: The student must possess emotional health and maturity to participate in the nursing program.
-He/she must be able to exercise good judgment and to act responsibly and promptly in completing client-related activities.
-The student must be able to function effectively under stress, to adapt to changing environments, to demonstrate flexibility, and to be able to function in uncertain circumstances while caring for clients.
+Behavioral and Social Attributes: The student must possess emotional maturity to participate in the nursing program.
+They must be able to exercise good judgment and to act responsibly and promptly in completing client-related activities.
+The student must be able to function effectively under stress and adapt to changing environments to be able to function in uncertain circumstances while caring for clients.
 The student must be able to tolerate long hours and physically taxing workloads.
+Viterbo's Accessibility office and/or the clinical site may provide reasonable accommodations.
 The student must be able to demonstrate qualities of integrity, compassion, and skills in interpersonal relationships. - 5.
-Evaluation: Viterbo University School of Nursing recognizes its responsibility to prepare competent professional nurses and include qualified students with diagnosed disability(ies) into the program.
-The school of nursing will utilize technological advances and feasible alternative opportunities to encourage students with diagnoses the means to successfully complete the program. (rev. 2020) - In accordance with Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973.
+Evaluation: Viterbo University School of Nursing recognizes its responsibility to prepare competent professional nurses and include qualified students with disability(ies) into the program.
+The School of Nursing will utilize technological advances and feasible alternative opportunities to encourage students with diagnoses the means to successfully complete the program. (rev. 2025) - \ In accordance with Americans with Disabilities Act (ADA) of 1990 and the Rehabilitation Act of 1973, Section 504.